pca2/bootcamp/javascript.md

 ### Exercise 7

-Write sowe code that prints the numbers from 1 to 100.
+Write some code that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”."
 Try to use if statements and loops in your answer.

 **Pro tip:** You can use the `%` operator to get the remainder of one number divided by another: